Register Access Block Icon

 ChipTarget device (inherited from the Master block; a 16-bit / 32-bit architecture flag is auto-detected and used to size register masks).

-Trigger ModeNone (every step), Level (while trigger input is high), Rising / Falling / Any Edge.
-A trigger mode other than None adds one boolean input port at index 0 to the block.
+Trigger ModeNone (every step), Level, Rising, Falling, Any Edge.
+A trigger mode other than None adds one boolean input port to the block.

-Init Atomic (DISI)Same as above for the one-shot Init section.
+Init Atomic (DISI)Wraps the Init section in a critical section.

 Entry Columns